|

 I wanted Emanuel to

-dreamily between the Tagus and the Atlantic, with thousands of
+think of a floating super-structure that would driftdreamily between the Tagus and the Atlantic, with thousands of

 people,